DNACHUNKER: Learnable Tokenization for DNA Language Models: Experiments

 \subsection{Downstream Tasks}

-\paragraph{Nucleotide transformer benchmark.} We evaluate our model on the Nucleotide Transformer benchmark~\citep{dalla2025nucleotide}, which aggregates 18 datasets spanning three task families: (i) \emph{histone mark prediction} from chromatin profiling assays, (ii) \emph{regulatory annotation} such as promoter and enhancer classification, and (iii) \emph{splice-site} annotation at donor/acceptor boundaries.
-Following the evaluation protocol of~\citet{wu2025generator}, we perform 10-fold cross-validation and report the Matthews Correlation Coefficient (MCC) for each dataset and the average rank among 10 models.
-Specific finetuning details of \modelname{} are reported in \ref{sec:finetune_nt}, while scores of previous baseline models are taken from \citet{wu2025generator}.
+\paragraph{Nucleotide Transformer benchmark. } We evaluate our model on the NT benchmark in~\Cref{tab:nucleotide_transformer_tasks}, where \modelname{} achieves state-of-the-art performance on 13 out of 18 datasets and the best total average MCC (0.772) and average rank (1.67), improving over the next-best baseline \textsc{GENERator} by +0.044 MCC despite using only $14\%$ of its parameters.
+The benchmark aggregates 18 datasets across three task families: (i) \textit{histone mark prediction} from chromatin profiling, (ii) \emph{regulatory annotation} (promoter and enhancer classification), and (iii) \emph{splice-site annotation} at donor/acceptor boundaries.
+Gains are most pronounced on histone mark prediction, where \modelname{} improves average MCC by +0.076 (0.701 vs.\ 0.625) over \textsc{GENERator}, with per-dataset gains over the second-best baseline reaching +0.144 on H3K4me2 and +0.110 on H3K4me3. \modelname{} also leads on regulatory annotation (+0.010 average MCC) while remaining within 0.014 of the top splice-site result, indicating that the gains are broad rather than concentrated in a single task family.
+Notably, \modelname{} attains these results while trained solely on the human reference genome.
+Following~\citet{wu2025generator}, we perform 10-fold cross-validation and report MCC per dataset and average rank across 10 models; baseline scores are taken from the same work, and finetuning details are deferred to~\cref{appx:nt_details}.

-Results are summarized in~\cref{tab:nucleotide_transformer_tasks}. \modelname{} achieves state-of-the-art performance on 10 out of 18 datasets, bypassing the previous best model, \textsc{GENERator}~\citep{wu2025generator}, by a large margin in both average MCC and average rank.
-Our gains are especially more pronounced upon the histone mark prediction tasks, showing an average gain of 14.2\%.
-Note that \modelname{} is trained only on the human reference genome, using only 13\% of the Generator's number of parameters.